EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * Jonah.
 Tested library of user defined functions.

-* New data type - distribution? input posterior draws from another fit as data?
+* 5/24/2018.
+Sean.
+New data type - distribution? input posterior draws from another fit as data?